 - IS 001 Research Across the Disciplines (2) Encourages students to embrace research methodology as a fundamental way in which we can study and interact with the world around us.
 Explores how humanists, social scientists, and natural scientists approach these issues through close examination of phenomena, texts, and other artifacts.
 Invites students to critically examine their assumptions about research and prepares them to participate in scholarly discourse.
 Increases students' confidence to locate, evaluate and incorporate sources into their academic work.
-Course is graded but can also be taken as P/NC. - IS 010H Honors: Augustine and the Christian Tradition I: Faith Seeking Understanding (4) Prerequisite: Augustinian Scholars Program.
+Course is graded but can also be taken as P/NC. - IS 008 Christian Calling in Contemporary Society (2) This course is an optional credit-bearing extension of Trailhead: Seeking God's Call, Westmont's summer vocational exploration program for high school students.
+Students will broadly investigate theoretical and experiential dimensions of Christian vocation through academic modules, encounters with local ministry, nonprofit, and business professionals, spiritual-direction workshops, and a post-residency vocational-discernment project with a sponsoring pastor or teacher. - IS 010H Honors: Augustine and the Christian Tradition I: Faith Seeking Understanding (4) Prerequisite: Augustinian Scholars Program.
 This course offers an introduction to higher education as a Christian calling, exploring the pursuit of truth as a lifelong journey that is closely linked to spiritual commitments, communities, and formation.
-Emphasizing key texts, seminar discussions, interdisciplinary guest speakers, and written communication, this course introduces students to select thinkers in the Christian intellectual tradition, including St. Augustine of Hippo, the 4th and 5th Century North African bishop renowned for his contributions to Christian thought. - IS 020H Honors: Augustine and the Christian Tradition II: Pilgrim Citizens (4) Prerequisite: Augustinian Scholars Program.
-Thematically grounded in St. Augustine's rich theology of the two cities, this course looks to the Christian intellectual tradition to enrich students' understanding of society, its institutions, and their own engagement with the world.
-It invites students to actively explore increasingly faithful citizenship through reflective participation in activities and service involvements. - IS 030H Honors: Augustinian Seminar: Stories Worth Telling (1) Prerequisite: Augustinian Scholars Program.
-This course invites students enjoy a good story together, focused on one or more narratives chosen by the instructor (may be fiction, biography, history, etc.).
-Students will engage in ongoing intellectual inquiry, structured opportunities for service and spiritual growth, and a shared context for developing relationships. - IS 040H Honors: Augustinian Seminar: Calls Worth Answering (1) Prerequisite: Augustinian Scholars Program.
-This course invites students to explore possibilities for Christian calling and vocation, while continuing to offer structured opportunities for service and a context for developing relationships. - IS 051L Academic Writing Lab (1) A lab course that matches students with professional tutors so that students may better develop both writing skills and English-language fluency specific to academic and professional purposes. - IS 070 Introducing Christian Liberal Arts Education (2) This course explores the distinctive nature, purposes, and value of a Christian liberal arts education as well as its place in the wider landscape of American higher education.
-Issues addressed include the historical development of liberal arts education, the relationship between the Christian faith and higher education, different kinds of academic institutions in contemporary American higher education, the college selection and admissions processes, and the demographics of higher education.
+By engaging with primary texts, seminar discussions, interdisciplinary guest speakers, and written communication, students are introduced to select thinkers in the Christian intellectual tradition, including St. Augustine of Hippo, the North African bishop renowned for his contribution to Christian thought. - IS 020H Honors: Augustine and the Christian Tradition II: Pilgrim Citizens (4) Prerequisite: Augustinian Scholars Program.
+Thematically grounded in St. Augustine's rich theology of the two cities, this course draws from the Christian intellectual tradition to enrich students' understanding of society, its institutions, and their callings to love both God and neighbor.
+Using a pilgrimage framework, the course invites students to pursue increasingly faithful citizenship through reflective participation in activities and service. - IS 030H Honors: Augustinian Seminar: Stories Worth Telling (1) Prerequisite: Augustinian Scholars Program, years 2 or 3.
+This course provides a context to explore and enjoy a good story (biography, fiction, history, etc.) together, focused on one or more narratives chosen by the instructor in light of her/his interest and expertise. - IS 031H Honors: Augustinian Seminar: Calls Worth Answering (1) Prerequisite: Augustinian Scholars Program, years 2 or 3.
+This course offers an opportunity for inquiry into the ideas of Christian vocation, application of those ideas to students' lives, including structured opportunities for service and post-college preparations.